 Visit Disney’s Grand Floridian Resort & Spa to see the 16-foot Victorian gingerbread house made from over 1000 pounds of honey, 800 pounds of flour, 700 pounds of chocolate and 600 pounds of sugar.
 Smoke even comes out from the chimney!

 Holiday Celebrations at Disney Springs

 The Disney Springs area will be decorated with seasonal decor, holiday trees, and visitors can take in a holiday performance from Toy Soldier stilt walkers and various musical acts.
-This year, pop-up holiday backdrops will be appearing in the Marketplace and West Side where families can pose for family photos.

 Special Holiday Tours

 There are two tours offered during the holidays which take visitors on a behind-the-scenes look of the holiday decor and events around Disney World.
 Guests must be at least 16 years old to participate in these tours.

 Holiday D-Lights Tour

 For $289/person, Holiday D-Lights Tour guests can meet the Event & Decorating support team and see how major holiday events are put together.
 Running for a few days a week, this tour also includes a family-style barbecue dinner and a limited-edition keepsake pin.